4 min read

 A cluttered storefront can deter potential buyers, but clear navigation keeps customers engaged.
 Using categories and product tags in Local Line, you can help customers find exactly what they want while streamlining your backoffice operations.

 • Categories: Group products into broad categories, such as "Fruits," "Vegetables," or "Meats," to make browsing easy.
-Note: you can now add products to multiple categories!
+Categories also have their own unique URLs, which you can add to email or social campaigns.
+Note: you can add products to multiple categories!

 • Tags: Use descriptive labels like "Organic," "Seasonal," or "Grass-fed" to help customers refine their searches further.